In the following terms and conditions it is agreed as follows:

 (b) that it will perform its obligations under this Agreement with reasonable care and skill;

-(c) that the Project (excluding the Customer Works and Third Party Works) will not:
+(c) that the Project (including the Design Elements, the Software Elements, and any content population for the Customer’s website provided by the Provider, but excluding the Customer Works and Third Party Works) will not:

 (i) infringe any person’s Intellectual Property Rights or other legal rights;